frizinak/filer/README.md

 =====

 Drupal module to store large amounts of data in files (csv, json, ...)
+TODO: ui to manage files.

 Not ready for production yet.

 Usage example:
 ```
-// Create a file and write to it on cron:
+// Create a file and write to it on cron, appending lines:
 $content_types = node_type_get_types();
 $nids = array_keys(db_select('node', 'n')
           ->fields('n', array('nid'))